-Outline proposal forms are no longer in use for this syllabus for entries from 2022 series onwards.
-As part of teaching, you should give guidance and feedback to candidates on whether their coursework or project title is suitable.
+Outline proposal forms are no longer in use for this syllabus.
+As part of your teaching, you should give guidance and feedback to candidates on whether their coursework or project title is suitable.

 For guidance on developing suitable titles for coursework or projects go to our School Support Hub www.cambridgeinternational.org/support